 In July 2016, the European Union's Market Abuse Regulation, which is intended to prevent market abuse, entered into force.
 MiFID II and MiFIR entered into force in January 2018 and primarily affect our European trading businesses.
 Many of the provisions of MiFID II and MiFIR are implemented through technical standards drafted by the European Securities and Markets Authority and approved by the European Commission.
 In addition, in 2016, the European Union adopted legislation on governance and control of the production and use of benchmark indexes.
 The Benchmark Regulation applies in the European Union from early 2018.
-However, due to transitional clauses in the Benchmark Regulation, Nasdaq as a benchmark provider, does not need to be in compliance with the Benchmark Regulation until January 1, 2020.
-As the regulatory environment continues to evolve and related opportunities arise, we intend to continue developing our products and services development to ensure that the exchanges and clearinghouses that comprise Nasdaq Nordic and Nasdaq Baltic maintain favorable liquidity and offer fair and efficient trading.
+However, due to transitional clauses in the Benchmark Regulation, Nasdaq as a benchmark provider, did not need to be in compliance with the Benchmark Regulation until January 1, 2020 in relation to benchmarks provided by Nasdaq's European subsidiaries, or until January 1, 2022, in relation to benchmarks provided by non-European Nasdaq entities.
+As the regulatory environment continues to evolve and related opportunities arise, we intend to continue developing our products and services to ensure that the exchanges and clearinghouses that comprise Nasdaq Nordic and Nasdaq Baltic maintain favorable liquidity and offer fair and efficient trading.

 The entities that operate trading venues in the Nordic and Baltic countries are each subject to local regulations.
 As a result, we have a strong local presence in each jurisdiction in which we operate regulated businesses.
 The regulated entities have decision-making power and can adopt policies and procedures and retain resources to manage all operations subject to their license.
 In Sweden, general supervision of the Nasdaq Stockholm exchange is carried out by the SFSA, while Nasdaq Clearing's role as CCP in the clearing of derivatives is supervised by the SFSA and overseen by the Swedish central bank (Riksbanken).
-Additionally, as a function of the exchange market is carried out by the Nasdaq Stockholm exchange, through its surveillance function.
+Additionally, as a function of the Swedish two-tier supervisory model, certain surveillance in relation to the exchange market is carried out by the Nasdaq Stockholm exchange, through its surveillance function.